microsoft/vscode-docs/docs/csharp/package-management.md

 4. C# Dev Kit then performs the necessary changes and updates your project file and references.

-### Including Prerelease Package Versions
+### Include prerelease package versions

-If you are looking to update or add a prerelease version of a NuGet package, you will first need to set the **Include Prerelease Package Versions** to **true**.
+If you are looking to update or add a prerelease version of a NuGet package, you first need to set the **Include Prerelease Package Versions** to **true**.

 You can find this option under **File** > **Preferences** > **Settings** (`kb(workbench.action.openSettings)`) and searching for `nuget.includePrereleasePackageVersions` to `true`.